In this Guide

 3. Fuji 5175G – T75G Gravity Spray Gun

 This Fuji gun is our all-time favorite HVLP tool for folks with a good turbine system already to hand.
 It’s incredibly ergonomic, as precise as you could want, and built like a tank.
-This is a tool which really suits a professional who expects absolute control with their spray pattern, and for those who require the absolute best in finish consistency.
-It sprays lacquers with impeccable smoothness, and is versatile enough to work with basically any known coatings as well.
+This is a tool that really suits a professional who expects absolute control with their spray pattern, and for those who require the absolute best in finish consistency.
+It sprays lacquers with impeccable smoothness and is versatile enough to work with basically any known coatings as well.
 If you’re looking for the best gun on the market for lacquers, we think this is it!

 It’s professional-grade.
 So far, we’ve looked only at DIYer-grade solutions for lacquer.
 This Fuji gun is a top-of-the-line finish gun that’s designed for people who make their living with fine woodworking and trim projects.
-It’s built very solidly, and it has a level of control and consistency that can’t be beat.
+It’s built very solidly, and it has a level of control and consistency that can’t be beaten.

 It has a convenient side knob for controlling the spray pattern.
 By contrast, most other guns have in-line adjustment knobs which are awkward to use when you’re in the middle of a project.
 This one is easy to tweak mid-spray, without contorting your arms.
 It’s a small adjustment, but if you work with these tools regularly, you’ll really appreciate it.

 It’s a non-bleed design, which means that when the trigger isn’t pulled, nothing comes out of the end of the nozzle.
-So, there’s a lot less blowing around in your work space, and less dust ends up in your lacquer.
+So, there’s a lot less blowing around in your workspace, and less dust ends up in your lacquer.
 Again, while casual users might not appreciate that feature, full-time pros and high-end DIYer’s certainly will!

-The two components that aren’t metal are made of nylon as opposed to plastic, and they’re there for good reasons beside cost-cutting.
+The two components that aren’t metal are made of nylon as opposed to plastic, and they’re there for good reasons besides cost-cutting.
 The paint cup is nylon, to save weight.
 The grip is also nylon, to keep your hands cool for longer spray jobs or shifts in a full-time furniture shop.
 Nylon is much stronger than plastic, and it’s actually shatter-proof!
 There’s nothing to sniff about here!

 The new Fuji high-efficiency spray cap used on the T-series guns has next to no overspray once you fiddle with the settings, and it atomizes phenomenally well.
-The consistency of its output is far and above better than other high-end HVLP gun we’ve reviewed, even some more expensive options!
+The consistency of its output is far and above better than another high-end HVLP gun we’ve reviewed even some more expensive options!
 This gun lays clear coats like glass, and if you’ve got the technique to master a perfect lacquer finish, it won’t let you down.

-There’s a 1.3mm spray cap included standard with the T-75G.
+There’s a 1.3mm spray cap included standard with the Fuji T75G.
 Even though that’s smaller than we’d ordinarily recommend for use with lacquers, it actually does really well with lacquers out of the box!
 Of course, your results will depend on the power and range of your HVLP turbine.
 In any case, replacement caps are very inexpensive compared to other high-end guns.
-That’s a nice surprise for a gun of this class, since it allows you to make your setup more versatile at a low cost!
+That’s a nice surprise for a gun of this class since it allows you to make your setup more versatile at a low cost!

-In addition to being extremely well-made, the T-75G is simply a joy to use.
+In addition to being extremely well-made, the Fuji T75G is simply a joy to use.
 That’s because it has so many smart ergonomic features which solve annoyances that are common with other guns, even at the top of the market.
 It has an easy-pull trigger, backed by a stainless spring which prevents rust and stiffening.
 The whole thing is nicely balanced, too.

 It’s pretty easy to clean, though you’ll need to grab a brush separately.

 It’s a pricey tool.
 You’ll be spending more than $300 to get one of these, which is more than most DIYer’s should be paying for a gun.
-This is for pros who make their money from finish work, or for the most passionate and skilled DIYer’s.
+This is for pros who make their money from finished work, or for the most passionate and skilled DIYer’s.

 You’ll need to have a good turbine system already on hand.
 This one won’t run on a standard air compressor, and unless you have a high-end DIYer’s or midrange pro-grade turbine, you might not be able to get perfect atomization with all your coatings.
-We recommend something with at least three motor stages to go with this one, so that you can really get your money’s worth out of it.
+We recommend something with at least 3 motor stages to go with this one so that you can really get your money’s worth out of it.

-You’ll probably want to grab an extra cap set when you buy your gun, since the 1.3mm standard cap is on the smaller end of what we’d use for lacquers.
+You’ll probably want to grab an extra cap set when you buy your gun since the 1.3mm standard cap is on the smaller end of what we’d use for lacquers.
 It works pretty well, but depending on your turbine, you may end up with better results using a 1.5mm cap.